nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 7. For each database process, the process is restarted, so that its certificate chain is based on the new certificate.
 8. _(Optional)_ The old CA certificate is removed from the truststore of every AP and every database process.
 9. _(Optional)_ The old CA certificate is removed from the truststore of every SQL client and NuoDB Command client.
-10. _(Optional)_ The old client certificate is removed from the truststore of every AP.

 Usually, only the server key pair certificate is renewed, which means that only the keystore file has to be updated for all APs and database processes.
 This reduces the steps needed during key rotation as the new key pair certificate can be verified using the old truststore certificate.